Dancer Nutrition: Tips to Train and Perform at Your Best

 Planning Your Pre-Dance Meal

-When possible, schedule your pre-workout meal to be eaten 3-4 hours prior to the exercise session.
+When possible, I encourage dancers to schedule their pre-workout meal to be eaten 3-4 hours prior to the dance session.

 What to Eat Before Dance

-Your pre-workout meal should include a good source of carbohydrates, a moderate amount of protein, and be low in saturated fat.
-With the meal, aim to drink ~2 cups of fluid to help ensure you start your dance session in an optimally hydrated state.
+A dancer’s pre-workout meal should include a good source of carbohydrates and a moderate amount of protein.
+With the meal, dancers should aim to drink ~2 cups of fluid to help ensure they start their dance session in an optimally hydrated state.

 Pre-workout meal ideas for dancers include: